medha0510/medha0510/README.md

 - 👋 Hi, I’m @medha0510
 - 👀 I’m interested in Problem Solving and Python Development.
-- 🌱 I’m currently learning Web Development.
-- 📫 How to reach me medha94.official@gmail.com
+- 📫 How to reach me medhachaudhary9407@gmail.com